Want a Volkswagen Golf GTI? Then you probably want one with the uprated Performance Pack. Jonathan Crouch takes a look.

 Ten Second Review

 The Volkswagen Golf GTI wears one of the most iconic badges around and this Mk7 model is a class act.
-Available in 220PS standard power or in 230PS Performance Pack guise, the GTI is bigger, quicker, better built and more efficient than ever before, Three doors or five, manual gearbox or semi-auto, this one's still the best all-rounder in the hot hatch division.
+Available in 230PS standard power or in 245PS Performance Pack guise, the GTI is bigger, quicker, better built and more efficient than ever before, Three doors or five, manual gearbox or semi-auto, this one's still the best all-rounder in the hot hatch division.

 Just as the hot hatch class as a whole has been through lean years and good times, that's also been the case with the Golf GTI.
 And although it's grown into an automotive icon, there were long periods when the Golf GTI wasn't the best car in its class.
 That changed with the introduction of the Mk5 back in 2004; a car that saw the Golf charge back to the head of the class.
-The evolutionary Golf Mk6 continued that trend in 2008 and while the runout GTI 35 models are crackers, towards the end of its life, the GTI Mk6 was beginning to come under challenge from a whole host of hugely talented rivals.
-Volkswagen's answer?
-This car: the seventh generation Golf GTI.
+The evolutionary Golf Mk6 continued that trend in 2008 but towards the end of its life, the GTI Mk6 was beginning to come under challenge from a whole host of hugely talented rivals.
+Volkswagen's answer was this seventh generation Golf GTI, launched in 2013 and updated in 2017.
 Here's a model that's been redesigned from the ground up and which offers more choice, better value, more efficiency and, if you choose the optional Performance Pack, more than double the power of the original Golf GTI.
 That 1976 car was designed to be an affordable and practical performance hatch that you could use every day.
 Is that the case with this latest version?
 Let's find out.

 Design and Build